Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Simulations

 \subsection{Infinite-horizon setting}

 For the infinite-horizon setting, we consider the number of time points $T\in\{100,250,500\}$ and the sample size $n\in\{20,50,100\}$.
-Again, the true individual mediation effect cannot be derived analytically in our setting, and is computed numerically based on $250,000$ Monte Carlo samples with $1,000$ time points.
+Again, the true individual mediation effect cannot be derived analytically in our setting, and is computed numerically based on 10 million Monte Carlo samples with $3,000$ time points.
 We also drop the first five steps as a warm up to mitigate the potential influence of the initial conditions.
-Table \ref{table:infinite_sim} reports the results based on 100 data replications.
-We again observe that the estimation bias, SE and RMSE all decrease for our proposed method as either $n$ or $T$ increases.
-On the other hand, the bias, SE and RMSE increase sharply for the independent time points method, because ignoring the carryover effects becomes exaggerated with a large $T$.
-Moreover, the estimation bias of the independent mediators method is much larger than the proposed method for $\eta_2$ and $\eta_3$.
-In general, these results demonstrate the importance of taking into account both the dependence among multiple time points and among multiple mediators.
+Table \ref{table:infinite_sim} reports the results based on 500 data replications.
+We again observe that the estimation bias and standard error both decrease for our method as $n$ increases, {and the desired coverage probability is achieved, across all scenarios.} On the other hand, the bias increases sharply for the independent time points method, because ignoring the carryover effects becomes exaggerated with a large $T$.
+Moreover, the estimation bias of the independent mediators method is much larger than the proposed method for $\eta_2^{(\infty)}$ and $\eta_3^{(\infty)}$. {Both baseline methods fail to achieve the desired coverage probability in most cases, except for the independent mediators method with $\eta_1^{(\infty)}$.
+This is due to the specific simulation setting with an empty parent set given the history.} In general, these results demonstrate the importance of taking into account both the dependence among multiple time points and among multiple mediators.